andrechristikan/ack-nestjs-boilerplate-docs/features/database.md

 #### Mongoose Populate and Deep Populate

 `Populate` is similar as `lookup in mongodb` or `join in mysql`.
-To do populate in mongoose will do like this
+To do populate in mongoose do as follows.

 ##### Populate